Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 These molecules are one of Firmenich's technological strengths.

-Yes, we are the leaders in these nuggets that we keep "captive".
+Yes, we are the leaders in these nuggets that we keep "captive."
 Our palette of ingredients is unique in the world!
-It ranges from the most authentic natural notes to the most cutting-edge innovations in biotechnology, including synthesis sustainable; all to ensure biodegradable creations, with a lot of naturalness.
+It ranges from the most authentic natural notes to the most cutting-edge innovations in biotechnology, including synthesis. sustainable; all to ensure biodegradable creations, with a lot of naturalness.
 They are reserved for Firmenich perfumers, we only share them with the big luxury houses that have integrated perfumers.
-They allow perfumery to evolve and create new emotions.
+They allow us to evolve perfumery and create new emotions.
 The writing takes on another dimension with in particular a whole palette of aquatic, musky, sandalwood or praline notes.
 Without them, perfumery would have remained sad!

 Proust Questionnaire